MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/how-to-devify-a-project.md

 ## Step 2 - Initialize the project

 Change directory to `msdocs-python-flask-webapp-quickstart` and run `az dev init`.
 The command asks for environment name, Azure region and Azure subscription.
-After running this command, the following are added:
+After you run this command, the following are added:

 - a new folder `.azure`
 - a subfolder called &lt;your environment name&gt; in the `.azure` folder.